 There was a sign advertising a big sale in the dress department of a bargain basement store and I went in to take a look.
 The clothes were cheaply made and basic, but I figured I could use a new dress if I decided to go back to Chicago, or even if not, and the seven-dollar price tag was convincing.
 I chose one in beige, a soft jersey fabric, and very short, which was the style.
 It seemed easy to wear and versatile, and its neutral generic-ness didn’t hem it in to any particular purpose.
 I could wear it to work if I got a job, or out on the town if I ever went anyplace, or to a marriage civil ceremony, if things went that way.
 I counted out the bills and carried it off, a soft heap of fabric in a small paper bag.

-Now I walked along the street carrying my plain-wrap new dress, feeling inexplicably pleased with myself, and thinking I might stop for a cold soda, or wander over to the park.
+Now I walked along the street carrying my plain-wrap new dress, feeling inexplicably pleased with myself, and thinking I might stop for a cold soda, or meander over to Prospect Park.
 It was a beautiful day.
 Sunshine drenched the city, store windows gleamed, sidewalks glittered.
 People were moving slowly, as though they knew this moment would never come again.
 There was something dreamlike about it; my worries receded, and it didn’t seem to matter so much what I’d be doing next.
 I felt I had prospects, even if just by virtue of being young and alive.
 I felt equipped.

 I noticed a young man standing on a corner, reading a map, his knapsack propped against a lamppost.
 He looked up, said hello, and seemed willing to loiter and chat.
 Spencer was his name, and he was visiting from Sydney, Australia, a place so remote I could barely imagine it.
 He was older than me, though not by much, and handsome in a nothing-special way, handsome the way my new dress was wearable, with even features, an easy smile, nothing promised, but nothing excluded.
 Spencer had no particular agenda, and he wondered what I’d recommend he see while he was here.
 We walked a bit, with no destination in mind, and we talked about everything, in the way that confidences sometimes spill out with a stranger.
 We enjoyed each other’s company.